ain9900/facebook_unfriend_automation/README.md

+An Upwork client gave me a job to unfriend his facebook friend .
+He also gave me a list of friends to unfriend them .
+But manual process is too much boooring .

+I am a python script writer so then I developed a script and now I am sharing that with you .

 In this facebook_unfriend.py files there are many important things about the selenium .
 IN that script the selenium will unfriend the targeted friend which is given into the excel sheet .
 Remember to mention the Excel file name .